onekey-sec/unblob/docs/development.md

 Two methods are exposed by this class:

-- `get_dependencies()`: you should override it if your custom extractor rely on external dependencies such as command line tools
+- `get_dependencies()`: you should override it if your custom extractor relies on external dependencies such as command line tools
-- `extract()`: you must override this function, this is where you'll perform the extraction of `inpath` content into `outdir` extraction directory
+- `extract()`: you must override this function.
+This is where you'll perform the extraction of `inpath` content into `outdir` extraction directory

 ### Example Extractor